 Promescent is FDA compliant and has minimal transference risk to your partner (just make sure to let it absorb fully before beginning sexual activity).

 Certain home exercises can help you treat premature ejaculation at home and make sex last longer.

 This doctor-recommended behavioral treatment for ejaculation involves stimulating the penis to the "point of no return" (the point at which more stimulation will induce ejaculation), but then squeezing the head (or base) of the penis in order to prevent orgasm and dial back arousal.

 This method can help men learn what their "point of no return" feels like so they can calibrate their sexual stimulation to avoid it.

 To practice, the start-stop method, engage in sexual activity with your partner but then stop for several seconds when orgasm is imminent.

 Wait until the urge subsides, then resume activity.
 With time and patience, the stops could become fewer and farther in between, making sex sessions longer and more satisfying.

 For more information read our guide: how to do the squeeze technique and start-stop method for premature ejaculation

 Masturbating prior to sex (2-4 hours before) may increase the length of time you will be able to last in bed.

-Also, this can allow you to take advantage of the refractory period—the length of time following an orgasm during with additional orgasms isn’t possible (or are much harder to reach).
+Also, this can allow you to take advantage of the refractory period—the length of time following an orgasm during which additional orgasms either aren’t possible or are much harder to reach.